 December 8, 2019, 23:59 (GMT-5)

 December 9, 2019, 23:59 (GMT-5)

 Judging of proposals

 Winners will be selected from all eligible submitted projects.
 Prizes will be awarded on merit by an international jury composed of professionals in the fields of design and urban planning.
 Prizes will be distributed as follows on the jury’s discretion.

-The CLUE budget has a Travel Stipend to send the 1st prize winner to attend LIGHTFAIR International (LFI) - to be held in Chicago, USA, May 8—10, 2018 - in the amount of $2,000.
-If the laureate (or if a Team, one person to be selected) is available and able to attend the show they will need to follow the suggested travel reimbursement guidelines where an estimate is required after they have received their prize money.
+The CLUE budget has a Travel Stipend to send the 1st prize winner to attend the biggest trade fair for lighting and building services technology, Light + Building to be held in Frankfurt, Germany, March 8-13, 2020 - in the amount of $2.000.
+If the laureate (or if a team, one person to be selected) is available and able to attend the show they will need to follow the suggested travel reimbursement guidelines where an estimate is required after they have received their prize money.

-CLUE will reimburse the winner of these travel costs – Air-fare, lodging and LFI registration - Laureate will then need to submit receipts of these estimated approved travel expenses in order to be reimbursed – Note that in no manner is CLUE prepaying or making any travel arrangements - The laureate will need to incur these travel costs and then submit for reimbursement after estimate approval.
+CLUE will reimburse the winner of these travel costs – Air-fare, lodging and Light + Building registration - Laureate will then need to submit receipts of these estimated-approved travel expenses in order to be reimbursed – Note that in no manner is CLUE prepaying or making any travel arrangements - The laureate will need to incur these travel costs and then submit for reimbursement after estimate approval.

 In combination with the Light + Building visit, the 1st prize winner will travel to the Netherlands and visit Signify company (formerly known as Philips Lighting) at the smartest km2 in Europe, High Tech Campus - Eindhoven.

 Global Design Lead